CLIENT ACCOUNTS

 The answers to the questions above may help inform how you address plan needs by using the levers of thoughtful plan design.

-• Auto escalation.
-If your clients are auto-enrolling, they should also consider auto-escalating, which systematically raises the default rate over time.
+• Auto-escalation.
+If your clients are auto-enrolling, they should also consider auto-escalating, which systematically raises the participants’ contribution levels, usually annually, until they reach a predefined cap.
 This is a great way to address undersaving in retirement plans since the contribution comes before the paycheck and may provide participants often-needed discipline.

 Address the three types of retirement plan investors